 Key ingredients

-• Nutritional Yeast – Aka Nooch, is a yellow flaky powder that has a cheesy umami flavor.
-You can use it to make vegan cheese, cheese sauces, or sprinkle it on popcorn.
-You find it in most major grocery stores, health food stores, or you can easily order nutritional yeast.
-Note: It is not the same as regular yeast or brewers yeast.
+• Nutritional Yeastaka Nooch, is a yellow, flaky powder with a cheesy, umami flavor.
+You can use it to make vegan cheese or cheese sauces, or to sprinkle on popcorn.
+You can find it in most major grocery stores and health food stores, or easily order it.
+Note: It is not the same as regular yeast or brewer’s yeast.
 It must say nutritional yeast.

 • Agar-Agar Powder – This is powdered vegan gelatin made from seaweed.
 This will firm up your cheese and make it set.
 (Powder works better than agar agar flakes.)